 The problem is Firenze is pretty small and the good things to see have generally become touristy.
 So you will be amongst English speakers unless you find a hidden alley-way.

 Florence is a beautiful city, you can't really avoid the tourist attractions but why would you!
 I recommend the 'touristy' double decker bus tour it gives you a great insight to the city and you can hop off and on anywhere, and explore any area that takes your fancy.
 The bus will take you to the hills overlooking the city and you can descend to the town by foot exploring as you go.
-I was there beginning of June and it was not overly crowded. almost 10 years ago
+I was there beginning of June and it was not overly crowded. over 11 years ago

 Take a 20 min. walk to San Miniato, a 'basilica' standing on one of the highest points, from there you will have a great view of the city, away from the crowd.